Self-service client installation guide

 Self-service client language

 You can change the texts in the self-service client, effectively meaning it can be translated to any language.
 However, the language of the installation package is English.
-If on any computer linked to the GPO, the language of the operating system differs from the language of Adaxes self-service client, you need to ignore the default language properties of the installation package.
+If the language of the operating system differs from the language of Adaxes self-service client on any computer linked to the GPO, you need to ignore the default language properties of the installation package.
 To do this:

 1. Right-click the Adaxes self-service client package and choose Properties.